mobtakr/editorjs-parser/README.md

 ## How to use Editor.js Parser?

-Below is an example of how you can integrate Editor.js Parser into your React.js or Next.js application>
+Below is an example of how you can integrate Editor.js Parser into your React.js or Next.js application.

 First Install the package

 ```
-npm install --save-dev @mobtakr/editorjs-parser
+npm install @mobtakr/editorjs-parser
 ```

 Then create a component to render the content.